 45. L327-328 Why would you assume that SSC would ever be zero - particularly if you have enough baseflow samples over the course of your study to characterize this condition?

-R1C45: That’s the approach that was used in the literature (Lewis et al, 2001), and from field observations at the beginning of many storms it seemed like this was a good enough assumption based on the median SSC values during Non-Storm periods (varying from 5-60 mg/L at FG1-3).
+R1C45: A similar approach was used in the literature (Lewis et al, 2001), and from field observations at the beginning of many storms it seemed like this was a good enough assumption based on the median SSC values during Non-Storm periods (varying from 5-60 mg/L at FG1-3).
 Even if SSC at the storm start was assumed to be higher it wouldn’t make much of a difference in the total SSY calculation since it only spanned one or two intervals until a sample was collected, usually with far higher SSC in excess of several hundred mg/L. 46.
 L341-343 The T-SSC relationship is too important to completely burry in your appendix.
 The basic details should be summarized here: model (i.e. linear, log-linear, etc.), were model assumptions met, etc.

-R1C46: Indeed, whole papers detailing the calibration of a T-SSC relationship for a single instrument and site are published in top-tier journals (Minella et al., 2008).
+R1C46: Indeed, whole papers detailing the calibration of a T-SSC relationship for a single instrument and site are published (Minella et al., 2008).
 We felt that these methods are well-established at this point and we didn’t have any novel contributions.

-Minella, J.P.G., Merten, G.H., Reichert, J.M., Clarke, R.T., 2008.
-Estimating suspended sediment concentrations from turbidity measurements and the calibration problem.
-Hydrol.
-Process.
-22, 1819–1830. doi:10.1002/hyp.6763

 The T-SSC models were linear, added MS text: “A unique, linear T-SSC relationship…”.

-Not sure which model assumptions R1 wants addressed…
+We also added key assumptions:

+The critical assumption in our application is that the parameters of the T-SSC relationship are stable over time and among storm events.
+The T-SSC relationship can be unique to each region, stream, instrument or even each storm event (Lewis et al., 2001), and can be influenced by water color, dissolved solids, organic matter, temperature, and particle shape, size, and composition.

-Here the Methods section we summarized the r2 values of the T-SSC relationships (which were high: 0.79-0.99), and provided their RMSE (mg/L) and % errors in Results section 4.2.
+Here the Methods section summarizes the r2 values of the T-SSC relationships (which were high: 0.79-0.99), and provided their RMSE (mg/L) and % errors in Results section 4.2.
 Cumulative Probable Error.
 We thought this was a better place to describe the T-SSC relationship errors, showing the reader not only the error in the T-SSC relationships but how those errors propagate to the final SSY estimates to increase uncertainty.
 The reader is likely only interested in the details and errors of the T-SSC relationships for their impact on the final SSY calculations and the conclusions drawn from those calculations.
 Rather than simply provide the raw estimates of model error and leave the reader to infer how those errors impact the final calculations, we provide the error estimates in the context of the final SSY estimates.

-If the reader desires more information on the T-SSC relationships, they are provided in the Appendix.
-The intention was to not distract the reader from the main objectives with too much detail about the intermediary steps of the T-SSC relationship.
-The details of the T-SSC relationships were not intended to be “buried” in an Appendix but were intended to be provided in full detail in the Appendix because they are so critical, as R1 points out.
-Rather than include only a terse summary and not provide the full detail at all, in the interest of shortening the MS and provide the full detail, we tried to strike a balance of placing the full technical detail in an Appendix while providing relevant information for addressing the research questions in the MS.
+If the reader requires more information on the T-SSC relationships, they are provided in the Appendix.
+The intention was to not distract the reader from the main objectives or to lengthen the text with too much detail about the intermediary steps of the T-SSC relationship.
+The details of the T-SSC were provided in the Appendix because they are so critical, as R1 points out.
+We tried to strike a balance of placing the full technical detail in an Appendix while providing relevant information for addressing the research questions in the MS.